leonard-porteria/sorting-algorithms/README.md

 // merge the branch to the current branch git -d branch_name
 // delete a branch local
-git push origin --d branch_name
+git push origin --delete branch_name
 // delete github branch remotely

 ## other to add